PipedreamHQ/pipedream/docs/docs/quickstart/run-workflow-on-a-schedule/README.md

 # Run workflow on a schedule

-Next, let run a workflow on a schedule to keep our HTTP triggered workflow "warm".
+Next, let's run a workflow on a schedule to keep our HTTP triggered workflow "warm" ([learn more](https://pipedream.com/docs/workflows/events/cold-starts/) about "cold starts" and the value of keeping workflows "warm"). **Note:** Most use cases do not require keeping a workflow "warm" — we're using the example to demonstrate how to use the **Schedule** trigger.
 This example builds on the workflow created in [previous sections](/quickstart/hello-world/) and will cover how to:

 [[toc]]

 ::: tip
 If you didn't complete the previous examples, we recommend you start from the [beginning of this guide](/quickstart/).
 If you still want to start here, [copy this workflow](https://pipedream.com/@gettingstarted/quickstart-use-connected-accounts-in-code-p_ezCVLgy) and then follow the instructions below.
 If you have any issues completing this example, you can view, copy and run completed versions: [Scheduled Workflow](https://pipedream.com/@gettingstarted/quickstart-run-workflow-on-a-schedule-1-2-p_n1Co22e), [Updated HTTP Triggered Workflow](https://pipedream.com/@gettingstarted/quickstart-run-workflow-on-a-schedule-2-2-p_NMCBZZ7).
 :::

-For context, it's common for serverless functions that have not been recently invoked to go "cold".
-"Cold" functions take about 500 milliseconds longer to run than "warm" functions.
-For many applications, this intermittent latency is insignificant.
-However, we'll demonstrate how to use a scheduled workflow to to keep our HTTP-triggered workflow "warm" by invoking it every 3 minutes.

 ### Create a workflow using the schedule trigger